Alabama's congressional districts: 2020s

 The initial map after the 2020 census passed by the Republican-controlled legislature in November 2021 did not significantly differ from the previous decade's map.
 It drew a single district with a heavily black population by putting the most heavily African-American areas of Jefferson and Tuscaloosa counties in with much of the heavily African-American Black Belt and heavily African-American parts of the capital county of Montgomery.

 In a per curiam opinion on January 24, 2022, the United States District Court for the Northern District of Alabama blocked as illegal the map passed by the Alabama legislature after a lawsuit was filed by the ACLU and the NAACP Legal Defense and Educational Fund, ordering the legislature to draw two districts with either Black voting-age population majorities or "in which Black voters otherwise have an opportunity to elect a representative of their choice."
 This case reached the Supreme Court soon after.
-Subsequent briefing followed and oral argument culminated on October 4, 2022.
+Subsequent briefing followed, and oral argument culminated on October 4, 2022.
 The question presented for deliberations amongst the Justices and an eventual opinion was: "Whether the state of Alabama's 2021 redistricting plan for its seven seats in the United States House of Representatives violated section 2 of the Voting Rights Act, 52 U. S. C. §10301.21"On June 8, 2023, the United States Supreme Court published its decision in Allen v.
 Milligan.
 In a 5-4 opinion by Chief Justice Roberts, joined by Justices Sotomayor, Kagan, Kavanaugh and Jackson, the Court ruled that Alabama's redistricting plan likely violates Section 2 of the VRA of 1965 by diluting the power of black voters, and ordered the State to draw a new map with an additional black-majority district.

-The state's legislature proceeded to draw a map which only marginally increased the share of Black voters in the 2nd district.
+The state's legislature proceeded to draw a map that only marginally increased the share of Black voters in the 2nd district.
 Subsequently, the state was sued by the Milligan plaintiffs for noncompliance with the Court's decision.
 Soon after, the trial court ruled against the state and appointed a special master to redraw the map, Alabama's Attorney General Steve Marshall appealed to the Supreme Court for a stay of the decision, but his request was denied with no publicized dissents.
 Following this, the state withdrew all appeals, and one of the three proposed maps was approved by the trial court on October 5, 2023 to be put into place for the remaining decade.

-The new map, set to take effect for the 2024 U.S. House elections, significantly alters the 7th and 2nd districts to have slim Black majority or plurality voting-age populations and span across the eastern portion of Alabama's Black Belt, with the 2nd district set to include portions of the cities of Phenix City, Montgomery and Mobile.
-In addition the map draws the southeastern coastal portion of Alabama from the 2nd district into the 1st district.
+The new map, which took effect starting in the 2024 U.S. House elections, significantly alters the 7th and 2nd districts to have slim Black majority or plurality voting-age populations and span across the eastern portion of Alabama's Black Belt, with the 2nd district set to include portions of the cities of Phenix City, Montgomery and Mobile.
+In addition, the map draws the southeastern coastal portion of Alabama from the 2nd district into the 1st district.